 There is nothing about sales assignments your staff doesn’t already know how to do.
 In fact, sales assignments are nothing more than making sure your salespeople are doing their assigned job.
 Follow up with a client on a proposal?
 Got it!
 Need to put in a few more hours next week to wrap up a proposal?
 Done!
 A fellow team member is ahead by a couple of sales?
 Bring it!

 The problem with sales assignments is they don’t impact underlying skills or knowledge base, nor do they provide opportunities for real improvement or sales development.
-Every sales person has room for improvement.
+In fact, every salesperson has room for improvement.
 “Development assignments” are coaching assignments given to build on current strengths and improve weaknesses.
 Consistent development assignments build on knowledge, skill, commitment, and capacity.

 Development assignments are not workshops, seminars, or other short-term in-depth programs where a lot of information is given at one time.
-Development assignments are learning assignments created to develop skill or knowledge.
-These assignments are designed to provide small incremental improvement.
-They are items a sales person can do without creating added “chores” to their to-do list.
-Development assignments are logical solutions to build on knowledge or fill a skill gap.
+Contrarily, development assignments are learning assignments created to develop skills or knowledge.
+These assignments are designed to provide small incremental improvements.
+They are items a salesperson can do without creating added “chores” to their to-do list.
+Furthermore, development assignments are logical solutions to build on knowledge or fill a skill gap.

 Why is it important to understand the difference between a sales assignment and a development assignment?
-Eventually new products come out, a new competitor on the street, markets shift, products change, innovation happens.
-To stay ahead of the market, Sales Managers must develop sales people by providing the necessary skills to adapt to quickly changing environments.
-Sales assignments do not prepare or develop staff to adapt.
+Eventually, new products come out, a new competitor on the street, markets shift, products change, innovation happens.
+To stay ahead of the market, Sales Managers must develop salespeople by providing the necessary skills to adapt to quickly changing environments.
+In fact, sales assignments do not prepare or develop staff to adapt.